hardwario/bc-website/content/doc/firmware/how-to-eeprom.md

 **Returned value** indicates whether the write process was successful or not.

 It is completely up to you from what address you start to write.
-You can start from 0, 42, 46 or 666.
-Just make sure you won't accidentally overwrite any of yours important data.
+You can start from 0, 42, 666,... all the way up to circa 6000. **Please note that some of our modules (currently `bc_radio_*` module only) use few last dozens of bytes in EEPROM.
+If you use those modules, remember to use the memory addresses from 0 up to 6000.
+This makes sure that no data will be overwritten.**

 Always make sure that you have correctly chosen the `length` parameter.
 If you want to write some numeric value, you can use the `sizeof()` function to find out the correct number.
 Let's say that you have a *float* variable and you want to write this number to address 0:
 ```c